Caroline-Teixeira/sudoku_game/README_ENG.md

 ## 📖 Main Classes and Packages Explanation

 **Packages**
+- `core` → Contains the game's configuration interface classes (difficulty levels only)
 - `gui` → Contains the game's graphical interface classes
 - `model` → Classes with respective attributes, error handling, and cell position rules
-- `service` → Contains business rules, how the board works and game status
+- `service` → Contains business rules, how the board works, game status and game strategies
 - `util` → Board template, board generator (SudokuSolver) and color scheme
 - `view` → Contains the Menu class, which runs the prototype version of the game in Main

 **Classes**
-- `SudokuSolver` → Automatic valid board generation algorithm
+- `SudokuSolver` → Automatic valid board generation algorithm, to generate difficulty levels
 - `SudokuGameService` → Business rules and game control
 - `BoardService` → Cell and board manipulation and control
 - `SudokuWindow` → Main game window (GUI)